The Object of My Affection

 The Object of My Affection is a 1998 American romantic comedy-drama film directed by Nicholas Hytner, starring Jennifer Aniston and Paul Rudd alongside Allison Janney, Alan Alda, Nigel Hawthorne, John Pankow, and Tim Daly.
 The film was adapted from novel of the same name by Stephen McCauley and the screenplay was written by Wendy Wasserstein.
-The story focuses on a New York social worker who, after becoming pregnant by her boyfriend, develops romantic feelings for her new gay flatmate and decides she would rather raise her child with him.
+The story focuses on a New York social worker who, after becoming pregnant by her boyfriend, develops romantic feelings for her new gay roommate and decides she would rather raise her child with him.

 It was filmed in 1997 in various locations around New York City, New Jersey, and Connecticut.
 The film received mixed reviews and was a moderate box office success grossing $46.9 million against a production budget of $15 million.

 Plot

 Social worker Nina Borowski is a young woman living in a Brooklyn apartment.
 Nina attends a party given by her stepsister Constance and her husband, Sidney.
 There, Nina meets George Hanson, a young first-grade teacher, who is gay, and his boyfriend Dr. Robert Joley.
 Nina tells George that her stepsister is constantly trying to fix her up with somebody from higher society, since she disapproves of Nina's boyfriend Vince.
 Then Nina offers George a room in her apartment as she has just been told by Robert that George is looking for somewhere to live.
 Since this is news to George, he is taken aback and heartbroken, and after the party, the two split up.
 George accepts Nina's offer and moves into her apartment.

 The two soon become good friends, watching films together and going ballroom dancing.
 When Nina announces that she is pregnant, Vince, the baby's father, wants to marry her, but she declines and they break up.
 George offers to help raise the child.
 For some time, they live happily together in her apartment, until Nina finds that her love for George is growing every day, especially after he tells her he had a girlfriend in high school, leading her to believe they might develop a romantic relationship.

 One afternoon, George and Nina kiss and start to become intimate when George gets a phone call from Robert, telling George he has missed him and inviting him away for the weekend.
 George is confused but agrees to go.
 Nina feels rejected and jealous.
 Over the weekend, George and Robert do not re-establish their relationship, but George meets Paul James, a young actor, and the two are attracted to each other.
 Meanwhile, Nina stays with Constance at a vacation mansion and is extremely moody.
 Not enjoying herself, she decides to head back home on a late bus, and phones to ask George to go along with her, but he wants to stay with Paul.
 Back in Brooklyn, her purse is snatched and a friendly police officer, Louis, gives her a ride home.